Conciliakemunto/Mara-Besboke-office-project/README.md

 # Final Project

-This is a final plp project.
-It is an app that solves marketing problems.
+This is a project that enables people to book office space and make payments from their comfort.

 * We have chosen the name: Mara Bespoke office spaces.
 * Authors are: